Tunstall, Staffordshire: History

 Tunstall remained a linear village until the industrial revolution.
 Tunstall's main make-up is now of rows of Victorian terraced houses, which were built during the pottery boom to house workers.
 There are a number of new estates that have been built in the area.
 Park Terrace consists of elegant Victorian and Edwardian townhouses and is a designated conservation area, as is the housing around Victoria Park.

-The town was granted urban district status in 1894 and quickly set about expanding itself, acquiring amongst others Pitts Hill from Chell civil parish in 1899.
+Tunstall was historically a township and chapelry in the ancient parish of Wolstanton, on 31 December 1894 Tunstall became a civil parish.
+The town was also granted urban district status in 1894 and quickly set about expanding itself, acquiring amongst others Pitts Hill from Chell civil parish in 1899.
 On 1 April 1910, the UDC dissolved itself and the town was federated into the county borough of Stoke-on-Trent.
+On 1 April 1922 the parish was abolished and merged with Stoke on Trent.
+At the 1921 census (the last before the abolition of the parish), Tunstall had a population of 22,740.
 By 1925 the borough was granted city status.
 Tunstall has however, remained distinct and retained its own shopping and business district, adding to Stoke-on-Trent's polycentric nature.

 On 27 November 1916, German Zeppelin LZ 61 (L21) bombed Tunstall during its return leg to Germany, dropping three bombs.
 However, it was shot down the following day before it could reach the coast at Lowestoft.